diego1389/dev_docs/Design patterns/Clean architecture.md

 ```http
 GET http://localhost:5215/WeatherForecast
 ```
+## Presentation layer

+- Outmost layer.
+What's presented to the outside world.
+- Take data as it arrives from the user and convert it to the language of the actual application.
+- The room in the API doesn't neccesary match a room represented in the application layer.
+- Presenting or displaying data.
+- Translating data.

 ## Implementation layer

 - Contracts project is the implementation of the API with the client.
 Standalone project to publish it as a nuget package.
 Clients can use this nuget package instead of defining the API themselves.